-In recent weeks, I’ve had the good fortune to be asked by a client to prepare and deliver an hour-long keynote speech on “ownership.”
+In recent weeks, I’ve had the good fortune to be asked by a client to prepare and deliver an hour-long keynote speech on “ownership and accountability.”

-The focus of this speech is the concept of ownership as a value, a belief, and the practices that lead to more-effective results and business success.
-This client defines ownership in some very specific ways, including being committed to results, knowing and understanding the details, taking responsibility, being disciplined, and focusing on improving results for the business.
+The focus of this speech is the concept of ownership and accountability as a value, a belief, and the practices that lead to more effective results and business success.
+This client defines ownership and accountability in specific ways, including being committed to results, knowing and understanding the details, taking responsibility, being disciplined, and focusing on improving results for the business.

-In preparation for this assignment, I have read various articles and books, as well as researched creative ideas in order to create and deliver an inspiring speech on ownership.
-In doing so, I have become more aware of what ownership is in business and what needs to be done to increase ownership at all levels of an organization.
+In preparation for this assignment, I’ve read various articles and books and researched creative ideas to develop and deliver an inspiring speech on ownership.
+In doing so, I’ve become more aware of what ownership is in business and what needs to be done to increase ownership at all organizational levels.
 Let me share some of what I’ve learned.

-It seems that employee ownership and engagement fall squarely in the “needs improvement” category in many organizations.
+Employee ownership and engagement seem to fall squarely in the “needs improvement” category in many organizations.
 Studies from the Department of Labor suggest that only about 4 percent of U.S. businesses qualify as high-performance workplaces.

-Which brings us to another question: What ownership behaviors are you encouraging and developing in your organization that would allow it to achieve better results?
+This brings us to another question: are you encouraging and developing ownership behaviors in your organization that would allow it to achieve better results?
 Traditionally, leaders talk about the need to push more responsibility down to front-line team members.

 Let’s look at how to create a spark that will ignite the spirit of ownership and accountability in your company.

-In many cases, when employees are given more responsibility, their level of ownership does increase for a period of time—but it isn’t usually sustained over the long haul.
+When management gives employees more responsibility, their ownership level increases for some time—but it isn’t usually sustained over the long haul.

-You probably establish some rules related to the car and its upkeep; maybe there will be no eating or drinking allowed in the vehicle, or maybe the kids have to take their muddy shoes off before getting inside.
+You probably establish some rules related to the car and its upkeep; maybe there will be no eating or drinking allowed in the vehicle, or maybe the kids must remove their muddy shoes before getting inside.
 More often than not, people take extreme care in how the car looks and performs when it’s brand new.

 But many of us begin to relax the rules over time.
-We begin to question whether we really need premium gas.
-We get a bit lax about changing the oil as frequently as we had before.
+We question whether we really need premium gas.
+We get lax about changing the oil as frequently as we had before.
 The seats become a little sticky, and the upholstery starts to go.
-You are still the owner of this vehicle, but your focus on the vehicle’s quality and maintenance is no longer as sharp or attentive as it had been before.
+You’re still the vehicle’s owner, but your focus on its quality and maintenance is no longer as sharp or attentive as before.
 What happened?

 This little tale illustrates why the “push” concept has been marginally effective for most organizations.
-Simply informing your front-line leaders and team members that they need to “own” something, whatever it may be, and then relying on them to act as owners forever thereafter is commonplace—and that mandate is usually complied with, at least for a time.
+Simply informing your front-line leaders and team members that they must “own” something, whatever it may be, and then relying on them to act as owners forever after that is commonplace—and leaders usually comply with that mandate, at least for a time.

-However, it’s too often followed by people failing to meet ownership expectations over the longer term.
-What happens is that the ownership messages that are pushed down the ranks by higher-level leaders fade from consciousness, and they are replaced by concerns such as day-to-day firefighting and other urgent workplace tasks.
+However, the mandate is too often followed by people failing to meet ownership expectations over the longer term.
+What happens is that the ownership messages pushed down the ranks by higher-level leaders fade from consciousness and are replaced by concerns such as day-to-day firefighting and other urgent workplace tasks.

-Organizations that want higher levels of ownership from their team members must engage them frequently and with great discipline.
+Organizations wanting higher ownership levels from their team members must engage them frequently and with great discipline.
 This will help all of you generate innovative solutions to ongoing challenges.
-Messages of support, empowerment, and trust are key to leaders and team members alike owning their areas of responsibility.
+Messages of support, empowerment, and trust are essential to leaders and team members owning their areas of responsibility.

-Your meetings, conversations, emails, and other forms of internal communication all need to support that message.
-The essential elements that need to be present when you are working to create a community of owners are rigor, regularity, and commitment.
+Your meetings, conversations, emails, and other forms of internal communication all must support that message.
+The essential elements that must be present when creating a community of owners are rigor, regularity, and commitment.

 Creating an inclusive culture

 When an organization has an inclusive culture, the levels of engagement and participation of its leaders and team members increase.
-They feel included in the process of achieving greater organizational success because they actually are included.
-This idea is embodied in the quote “We tell unimportant people how to do things; we tell important people why we do things.”
+The team feels included in the process of achieving greater organizational success because they actually are included.
+This idea is embodied in the quote, “We tell unimportant people how to do things; we tell important people why we do things.”

-This is a thought-provoking lesson for us all.
-Given the operational pressures, deadlines, and long lists of to-do’s that exist for workers today, from time to time, we are bound to unintentionally exclude some members of the organization from the large conversation.
-The problem is that failing to share more of the “why” prevents our teammates from taking true ownership and accountability for their responsibilities.
+This quote provides a thought-provoking lesson for us all.
+Given the operational pressures, deadlines, and long lists of to-do’s that exist for workers today, from time to time, we’re bound to unintentionally exclude some members of the organization from the large conversation.
+The problem is that failing to share more of the “why” prevents our teammates from taking actual ownership and accountability for their responsibilities.

-If we wish to maximize team-member involvement and improve ownership in all areas of decision-making and performance, we need to enlighten others to our thought processes and explain why certain decisions are being made.
+If we wish to maximize team-member involvement and improve ownership in all areas of decision-making and performance, we must enlighten others about our thought processes and explain why we make certain decisions.

-Explaining why we do this or why that decision was made certainly takes more time and commitment, but it is critical.
+Explaining why we do this or why we made that decision certainly takes more time and commitment, but it’s critical.
 Creating a culture of inclusiveness and responsibility-sharing requires us to recognize that today’s workers want to be in the know and have a voice.

-When workers are afforded the opportunity to participate, they are more likely to accept greater responsibility with far fewer complaints because they understand the rationale behind the request.
+When we allow workers to participate, they’re more likely to accept greater responsibility with far fewer complaints because they understand the rationale behind the request.
 It seems like a little thing, but it’s not.
 Understanding motivation matters a great deal.

-In order to think like an owner, owners need a process that allows them to gather, share, and discuss information that is relevant and affects the business.
-But distributing information isn’t all that is needed.
-High-performance, ownership-oriented organizations are committed to training and development opportunities that help workers understand the information and use it to make better decisions and improve business results.
+To think like an owner, owners need a process that allows them to gather, share, and discuss relevant information that affects the business.
+But distributing information isn’t all that’s required.
+High-performance, ownership-oriented organizations commit to training and development opportunities that help workers understand and use the information to make better decisions and improve business results.

-Michael Mankins, a frequent contributor to Harvard Business Review, recently posted these comments related to ownership:
+Michael Mankins, a frequent contributor to Harvard Business Review, recently posted these comments related to ownership and accountability:

 “If your company’s employees don’t have a sense of ownership and engagement, all the other steps won’t make much difference.
 By the same token, if you can increase the average level of engagement in your organization, you will likely see the productivity of your entire workforce increase.”

-What I take from Mr. Mankins’ words is this: Without a greater focus on ownership and organization-wide practices that support an ownership culture, substandard performance will become the norm.
+What I take from Mr. Mankins’ words is this: Without a greater focus on organization-wide practices supporting an ownership and accountability culture, substandard performance will become the norm.

-However, if organizations commit to the ownership message, share it with frequency, foster an environment of openness, explain “why,” and provide information and training at all levels of the business, you are likely to experience a significant shift in the levels of engagement and ownership capabilities of your entire workforce.
+When organizations commit to the ownership message, share it frequently, foster an environment of openness, explain “why,” and provide information and training at all business levels, they’ll likely experience a significant shift in the engagement levels and ownership capabilities of their entire workforce.

 What an opportunity!
 Go get it.